CuriosityGym/Arduino-Sketches/fianl_sketches/dog_feeder/readme.md

 ####**Setup:**

 1.install all libraries from our Github Repository to enable this example to run.
-2.create account on BLYNK and use your Auth Token number in code and url.
+2.create account on BLYNK and use your Auth Token number in code.

 ####**Precautions:**